kamranayub/kamranayub.github.io/source/_posts/2016-02-20-azure-key-vault-config-encryption-azure.markdown

 I hope you aren't storing them hardcoded.
 You're probably doing option 2 or a hybrid of options 2-4.
 Even if you use an external data source, it's hard to escape the need for secrets in local development unless you force your app to rely on having connectivity which makes it hard to work offline.

-In this post I'm going to provide some suggestions on how to store your secrets better using Azure Key Vault and config file encryption, specifically for cloud applications.
+In this post I'm going to provide some suggestions on how to store your secrets better using Azure Key Vault and config file encryption, specifically in the context of Azure but the concepts apply to any hosting environment.

 <!-- More -->

 ## Why bother?

-If you are already storing secrets in the config or an external system, does this even matter?
-Let me ask you, can a human being find your encryption key?
-If the answer is Yes, it matters--because the answer should be **No.**

-Some of you might say, "It's okay if my secret is in the config, no one but an admin can see it on the web server."
-You'd think so, but I ran into an exploit last year where you could see files on the web server using a custom file handler vulnerability (the exploit has since been fixed by the vendor).
-If your secrets are in your configs, are you checking them into source control?
-If you work in an organization and your code is on the web servers, anyone with access to those servers can see your config files.
+Some of you might say, "It's okay if my secret is in a config file or an environment variable, only an admin can see that."
+You'd assume so, wouldn't you?
+But I ran into an exploit last year where you could **ANY** file on the web server using a custom file handler vulnerability (the exploit has since been fixed by the vendor).
+Just pass in the path you cared about and the handler would helpfully spit out the contents of the file!
+If your secrets are in cleartext in your configs, are you checking them into source control?
+Anyone can read those if they have access.
+If you work in an organization and your code is on the web servers, anyone with access to those servers can see the file system (and therefore, your precious "secrets").

 You might also (rightfully) say that if an attacker got access to your Azure portal, it's game over anyway.
 Yes, absolutely.
-If an app is compromised at the filesystem level where an attacker can upload files, you're pretty much done for anyway.
+If an app is compromised at the filesystem level where an attacker can upload files, you're pretty much done for.
 That's why your portal account should have a strong password and have Two-Factor Authentication enabled.
-If you're using source control integration, that also needs to be protected with the same amount of security--go and [enable TFA for GitHub](https://help.github.com/articles/about-two-factor-authentication/) if you haven't already.
+If you're using source control integration, that also needs to be protected with the same amount of security to prevent someone from checking in malicious files and having them deployed through automation to the web server--go and [enable TFA for GitHub](https://help.github.com/articles/about-two-factor-authentication/) if you haven't already.
 The goal is that we want to avoid storing plaintext secrets on the filesystem and in the portal itself, instead opting to store them in a secure location so that only **our application** has access to them, no one else.

-So then, what exactly *are* the benefits of moving secrets out of the portal then?
+There are more benefits to separating your secrets from your application:

-- Logging -- Azure Key Vault logs all operations, so if someone did compromise your application, you'd have the logs or could monitor them closely for strange actions
+- **Logging** -- Azure Key Vault logs all operations, so if someone did compromise your application, you'd have the logs or could monitor them closely for strange actions
-- Least privilege -- You can grant a service principal Read-only access so even if the app was compromised, an attacker couldn't change or delete anything (unless they had access to change the policies in Key Vault)
+- **Least privilege** -- You can grant a service principal Read-only access so even if the app was compromised, an attacker couldn't change or delete anything (unless they also had access to change the policies in Key Vault)
-- As-needed access -- By storing secrets away from your application, you at *least* guarantee only the application can access secrets whereas anyone with Read access to the portal can see app settings
+- **As-needed access** -- By storing secrets away from your application, you at *least* guarantee only the application can access secrets whereas anyone with Read access to the portal can see app settings
-- Defense in depth -- You're just adding one more layer of security between an attacker and your data
+- **Defense in depth** -- You're just adding one more layer of security between an attacker and your data
-- Shared storage -- If you have multiple apps or services, using a single vault is useful and you can grant access policies at the secret/key level
+- **Shared storage** -- If you have multiple apps or services, using a single vault is useful and you can grant access policies at the secret or key level
+- **Encrypted configs** -- Instead of storing secrets in cleartext in source control, I will show you how to encrypt sections of your web.config (and it works in Azure!)
-- Right thing to do -- You owe it to your users and to your business to protect their data to the best of your ability
+- **Right thing to do** -- You owe it to your users and to your business to protect their data to the best of your ability

 [This article](http://blogs.msdn.com/b/data_insights_global_practice/archive/2015/09/24/protecting-sensitive-data-with-azure-key-vault.aspx) sums it up nicely: